transcriptionpro/wuc-new/_posts/2017-06-06-buy-bitcoin-with-paypal.md

 You have the ability to store your wallet on your personal computer or use online wallet services.
 The personal route is often best as long as you're careful with the hardware and avoiding troublesome software which may hijack your efforts and hard-earned finances.

-There are many <a href="/where-and-how-to-purchase-sell-btc-instantly-with-cash/">different ways to buy Bitcoins</a>.
+<p>There are many <a href="/where-and-how-to-purchase-sell-btc-instantly-with-cash/">different ways to buy Bitcoins</a>.

 Paypal in tandem with VirWox is one of the easiest for those already accustomed to using the payment processing service.